carpentries-incubator/pangenomics/_episodes/04-manual-pangenomes.md

 import numpy as np
 ~~~
 {: .language-python}
+First we need to read the `mini-genomes.blast` file that we produced.
 Let's import the BLAST results to Python using the column names: 'qseqid','sseqid', 'evalue'.

 ~~~